A robust and versatile deep learning model for prediction of the arterial input function in dynamic small animal $\left[^{18}\text{F}\right]$FDG PET imaging: Data acquisition and processing

 \subsection{Calibration and AIF processing}

 To allow for delay correction of the manual blood sample measurements in the arteriovenous shunt, the time delay between the radiation detector and the Y-connector was measured during the first pass of arterial blood to \SI{25.1 +- 0.7}{\second}.
-The continuous line radiation detector was calibrated with three manual blood samples taken in a late stage or post-scan by measuring blood dripped from the arterial catheter over \SI{30}{s}.
+The continuous line radiation detector was calibrated with three manual blood samples taken in a late stage or post-scan by measuring blood dripped from the arterial catheter over \SI{30}{\second}.
 This also enabled measurement of the actual arterial withdrawal rate during each mouse scan.

-A calibration factor for the continuous arterial line measurements was derived as the ratio of the average signal from the continuous line measurements and the manual blood samples collected during the same \SI{30}{s} blood sampling at each time point, corrected for delay.
+A calibration factor for the continuous arterial line measurements was derived as the ratio of the average signal from the continuous line measurements and the manual blood samples collected during the same \SI{30}{\second} blood sampling at each time point, corrected for delay.
 Calibration factors outside three scaled median absolute deviations from the median factors were considered outliers and discarded~\cite{Hubert2008}.
 An overall calibration factor was determined as the average factor from the included blood sample factors.
-The sought AIF for each mouse was obtained by scaling the continuous line measurement data by the average calibration factor.
+The arterial input function (AIF) for each mouse was obtained by scaling the continuous line measurement data by this average calibration factor.